SK Polaban Nymburk

 SK Polaban Nymburk is a football club located in the town of Nymburk in the Central Bohemian Region of the Czech Republic.
-The club currently plays in the Bohemian Football League.
+The club currently plays in the Středočeský kraj I.A třída skupina B.

 The club played in the Czechoslovak First League, the top flight of Czechoslovak football, in the 1945–46 season.
 The club also played top-flight football in the early 1940s.